turingschool/curriculum/source/academy/workshops/idea_box_tdd.markdown

 World.new.hello
 {% endirb %}

-If that seems confusing, just roll with it for now.
+If that seems confusing, just roll with it for now, accepting that `def self.something` will let you send `something` directly to the class, whereas `def something` lets you send `something` to the instance.

-So back to our `IdeaStore`.
+So, back to our `IdeaStore`.

 We created a `save` method directly on the `IdeaStore` class: